Join the RHS today and support our charity

 If the foliage of your daylilies appears normal but the flowers abnormal in the ways described below, hemerocallis gall midge is almost certainly to blame;

 Pick off and destroy galled buds as soon as they are seen.
 Encourage other gardeners who grow daylilies in nearby gardens to do the same.
-Damage by this pest comes to an end by mid-July.
+Damage by this insect comes to an end by mid-July.

 Some hemerocallis species and cultivars (Adobe Acrobat pdf document) have all or most of their flowering period after the gall midge’s egg-laying period is over and so most of their flower production is unaffected.